bashfx/fx-sync/README.md

 ### xsync now
 *list all watchers and their status*

-*there are additional utility commands mostly for debugging*
+*there are additional utility commands mostly for debugging, check the dispatch function to see all of them*

 ## Final Note